As organizations transition to the digital age, the danger of cyberattacks increases. This is because users frequently disregard good cyber hygiene.

 It’s necessary to use an SSL certificate for e-commerce websites or anywhere where there is a transaction involved.

-A Secure Socket Layer (SSL) certificate is an encrypted link between the user and your server.
+A Secure Socket Layer (SSL) certificate is an encrypted link between the user and your server, and SSL monitoring checks for its validity.

 The SSL security encrypts the data transferred from the server to the client and the data on your server.